emso-c/stream-analyser/README.md

 File handling is done with the `filehandler` module.
 It handles everything related to files from caching to interacting with them.
 Those external files are store in a designated path (Default path is `"C:\Stream Analyser"`)

-Example folder structure is as follows:
+Example storage folder structure is as follows:
 ```
 Stream Analyser
 ├───Cache